 Requirements for the course include attending lectures, several problem sets, a group presentation, a midterm exam and a final exam.

-Since the course is cumulative in the sense that each lecture builds on previous ones, full attendance is required.
+- 1. Attendance: Since the course is cumulative in the sense that each lecture builds on previous ones, full attendance is required.
 I take roll randomly throughout a module.
-If you're absent without my pre-approval, your score will be downgraded.
-As for homework assignments, you are encouraged to work in groups.
+If you're absent without my pre-approval, your score will be downgraded. - 2.
+Homework assignments: You are encouraged to work in groups.
 However, you must turn in an individual solution.
 Some of the assignments could contain computational exercises.
 Late submission is unacceptable and will not be graded.
-As for the presentation, you should form a group and present a paper from the list I will distribute later.
-All members in the group should read the paper and understand its contents.
+The solution is to be provided for each homework assignment. - 3.
+Group presentation: I will ask you to choose your preferred topic(s) from the paper list I will distribute later.
+Then, several groups are formed based on your preference.
+Students in each group are required to select a group leader, read and understand the paper, and present (teach) it to your classmates.
 Each presentation is 25-minute long (including Q&A's) and should contain the summary of the paper and some critical assessment.
+The presentations are scheduled on April 28 (Tuesday) and 29 (Wednesday). - 4.
+Exams: Exams test whether you are skilled in problem-solving and critical thinking.
+Past exams are provided for your reference.
+The midterm is scheduled on March 27, Friday in class (1030am-1220pm), and the final exam is on May 4, Monday (330-520pm).

 Throughout the class, knowledge of master-level microeconomics and undergrad-level econometrics is assumed (Financial Economics is the prerequisite course).
 Plagiarism or any dishonesty is strictly punished.